 Texas uses a "fault" system when it comes to liability for a car accident.
 In the words of the Texas Department of Insurance, a "fault" system is one that requires drivers to "pay for the accidents they cause."
 In most instances, it's the at-fault driver's car insurance company that pays for accident-related injuries and other losses.

-(By contrast, "no-fault" states usually require a policyholder's own insurer to pay for their medical bills, lost income, and other out-of-pocket losses -- up to certain minimums -- regardless of who caused the accident.
+(By contrast, "no-fault" states usually require a policyholder's own insurer to pay for their medical bills, lost income, and other out-of-pocket losses—up to certain minimums—regardless of who caused the accident.
 In no-fault states, an injured person must meet certain threshold requirements in order to step outside the no-fault car insurance system and make a claim against the at-fault driver.)

 As touched on above, Texas requires drivers to demonstrate their financial responsibility in case they cause a car accident on the state's roads and highways.
 Most vehicle owners choose to comply with this requirement by purchasing car insurance.
 If you're buying car insurance in Texas, the law requires you to have the following minimum amounts of liability car insurance coverage:

-This basic coverage -- known as "30/60/25" coverage for short -- pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
+This basic coverage—known as "30/60/25" coverage for short—pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.

 You'll need to carry your insurance card or proof of insurance in your vehicle with you, in case you are asked to present it to a law enforcement officer during a traffic stop.
 Failing to carry insurance or to provide proof of insurance when asked for it can result in fines and other penalties, especially if you're involved in an accident.

-Finally, remember that the liability coverage we discussed here doesn't apply to your own injuries or vehicle damage after a car accident.
+It's important to note that the liability coverage we've discussed here doesn't apply to your own injuries or vehicle damage after a car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.

 Texas does not require drivers to buy uninsured/underinsured motorist coverage, but it does require insurance companies to offer this kind of coverage, which can provide additional protection if you're in an accident with someone who has no car insurance, or whose coverage won't pay for your medical bills and other losses.